Efficient Parameter Calibration of Numerical Weather Prediction Models via Evolutionary Sequential Transfer Optimization: Background And Related Work

 \subsection{Calibration of NWP Models}

-Parameter calibration is a pivotal process for enhancing the prediction accuracy of NWP models.
-Traditional manual tuning based on empirical experience or "trial-and-error" is not only time-consuming and computationally expensive but also struggles to locate the global optimum within a high-dimensional parameter space.
-To overcome these limitations, the field has comprehensively shifted towards automatic parameter calibration methods \cite{ref8,ref19,ref20,ref21}, The general workflow of such methods is illustrated in Fig.~\ref{fig_1}, which dynamically adjust parameter configurations based on errors between observational data and forecast results.
+For parameter calibration, traditional manual tuning based on empirical experience or "trial-and-error" is not only time-consuming and computationally expensive but also struggles to locate the global optimum within a high-dimensional parameter space.
+To overcome these limitations, the field has comprehensively shifted towards automatic parameter calibration methods \cite{ref8,ref19,ref20,ref21}, The general workflow of such methods is illustrated in Fig.~\ref{fig_2}, where \revv{WPS denotes the WRF Preprocessing System}, and the parameter configurations are dynamically adjusted based on errors between observational data and forecast results.

 Evolutionary Algorithms (EAs) have gained significant traction in this domain due to their robust global search capabilities and proficiency in handling multi-objective optimization problems.
 However, a single simulation of NPW models typically consumes substantial computational resources and time.
 To mitigate the bottleneck of exorbitant evaluation costs, SAEAs have been introduced.
 These approaches utilize computationally inexpensive mathematical models, such as Gaussian Processes (GP) or Neural Networks, to approximate expensive NWP simulations, thereby assisting the algorithm in rapidly converging towards the Pareto optimal front with a limited budget of real evaluations.
 In recent years, SAEAs have achieved significant success in WRF parameter calibration.
 For instance, Chinta et al. \cite{ref20} proposed the Multi-Objective Adaptive Surrogate Model-based Optimization (MOASMO) algorithm, which successfully optimized WRF model parameters and significantly reduced prediction errors for four key meteorological variables during high-intensity rainfall events in the core region of the Indian summer monsoon.
 Similarly, focusing on the meteorological characteristics of the Beijing area, Wang et al. \cite{ref19} developed a Knee Point-based Multi-objective Optimization (KMO) algorithm that effectively reduced the number of WRF evaluations via Gaussian Process surrogates, achieving dual improvements in precipitation and temperature forecast accuracy.